uashogeschoolutrecht/studentdropout/README.md

-# studentdropout
+# Predicting student drop-out
 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

+Project Lead = Bouba Ismalia & Fraukje Coopmans ([Data Science Pool](https://datasciencepool.hu.nl/))

-is a proactive tool designed to identify and support at-risk students at Hogeschool Utrecht.
-Leveraging predictive analytics on enrollment data, the tool aims to detect potential dropouts early in their academic journey.
-This allows for timely interventions that are tailored to individual needs, enhancing student success and promoting equity in educational outcomes.
+Current drop-out rates of freshman students at the Hogeschool Utrecht averages 40% each year.
+We aim to create a ML-based tool that identifies freshman students at risk of dropping out early in their academic journey at Hogeschool Utrecht.
+This allows for timely interventions that are tailored to individual needs, thereby enhancing student success and promoting equity in educational outcomes.

+Currently we are in Phase 2: extending the prototype model with more data, and we are loosely following the approach as proposed by [the Datacoalitie](https://datagedrevenonderzoekmbo.nl/themas/voorspelmodel/praktijkpilot-de-uitnodigingsregel/).

+## Stakeholders & collaborators
+- Rick Ikkersheim (previous Project Lead)
+- Timme Stols (initial client)
+- Team Data & Analytics
+- Harald Breshamer (Analytics domain team Student & Marketing Analytics)
+- Bram Versteeg (Analytics domain team Student & Marketing Analytics)
+- Herbert Wubben (Analytics domain team Educational Analytics)
+- Justian Knobbout (Analytics domain team Learning Analytics)

 ## Project Organization